 The University of Michigan’s commitment to diversity and excellence is rooted in its history.
-Founded as a public institution that addressed the needs of society, the University has long supported faculty in undertaking research that explores and illuminates complex public concerns, educating students with a wide range of backgrounds and experiences, and helping to address the challenges facing the local, national, and global communities.
-It has recognized that diverse viewpoints and different perspectives are the foundation for new ideas and innovative solutions to complex problems.
+Founded as a public institution to address the needs of society, the University has long supported faculty in undertaking research and scholarship that explores and illuminates multifaceted public concerns, educating students with a wide range of backgrounds and experiences, and helping to address challenges facing local, national, and global communities.
+It has recognized that diverse experiences and perspectives are the foundation for new ideas and innovative solutions to complex problems.

-Recognizing both our past contributions to diversity in many forms and the importance of continuing this work as the complexity of diversity shapes and challenges society, the University is proud to establish a new faculty honor, the James S. Jackson Distinguished Career Award for Diversity Scholarship.
+Acknowledging both our past contributions to diversity in many forms and the importance of continuing this work as the complexity of diversity shapes and challenges society, the University is proud to establish a new faculty honor, the James S. Jackson Distinguished Career Award for Diversity Scholarship.
 This award, to be given biannually, recognizes significant contributions of a U-M faculty member to understanding diversity and addressing disparities in contemporary society.

-Biannually, a senior faculty member whose research and scholarship — as well as teaching, mentoring, and public engagement focus on diversity will be selected to give a public lecture or performance addressing an aspect of diversity.
+Every other year, a senior faculty member whose research and scholarship — as well as teaching, mentoring, and public engagement — focus on diversity will be selected to receive the award and give a public lecture or performance addressing an aspect of diversity.

 Nominees must be senior faculty at U-M with the rank of full professor.
 They must be active members of the faculty when nominated and at the time of delivering the Distinguished Diversity Scholar Lecture.
 Nominations of outstanding women, minorities, and members of other groups historically underrepresented in academe are encouraged.

 The award recognizes a senior faculty member who has made important contributions to understanding diversity, equity, and inclusion through research, scholarship, and creative endeavors, who has an outstanding record as an educator in teaching and mentoring, and whose work has focused on issues of importance to underrepresented communities.